rootkovska/tweetbrief/README.md

 ### Deployment

-The deployment process are peformed using one of the available scripts:
+The deployment process are performed using one of the available scripts:

 - `./docker-compose.aws.yaml` for AWS deployment via `docker-compose`,